Sooshiance/Online_Booking_Sys/README.md

-# This is the Arrot Beauty Club.
+# This is an Online Booking System.

 ## It's so called 'Reservation System' with benefits like :

 - Choose date and time for Services
 - Validators for specific date (IRAN day off : Friday has been disable to choose)
 - Blog section for user comment about their experience of Aroot Beauty
 - Question section for users to ensure from the services